Contents

 The USD-side entry records the cash leaving trust.
 USD_CLEARING mirrors money flowing out of the trust account; crediting TRUST_CASH lowers the real cash the platform holds for users:

 The gross usd is the reserve converted at the payout rate.
-The rail's fee (config.payoutFeeBps) and the seller's net are split downstream at the external rail.
-They are recorded on the USD posting's metadata for the audit trail, not posted as ledger legs.
+The rail’s fee and the seller’s net split downstream at the rail; both are recorded as metadata, never as legs.

 The same operation also queues an internal economy.payout.settled event in this transaction, so the event is saved if and only if the payout actually settled.